SamLinoFinnegan/Clone_Challenge/README.md

 ## Note
 - Be cautious when using automatic synchronization with a cron job.
 Make sure to test it thoroughly in a safe environment before deploying it to production.
 - Always double-check paths and configurations before setting up cron jobs.
+- This Script is designed to make exact copies of two folders, so have in mind that whatever was previously in the target folder will be automatically deleted